datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 into the "global-address" pipe and for example hop to this pipe when we need to look up either an employees or a customers address.

+Globals with joins
+^^^^^^^^^^^^^^^^^^

-Example of a mixed bucket also known as Globals with Joins:
+This is an example of a mixed bucket also known as Globals with joins.
 We have the inbound pipes/datasets shipping-customerinfo and sales-customer which read from a shipping and a sales system respectively.
-The datasets produced by these pipes both store information about the same customers, but from systems which have a different perspective on these customers.
-The shipping system cares about how the customer wishes to receive their goods, while the sales systems cares about what goods the customer usually shops and analytics about their habits.
+The datasets produced by these pipes both store information about the same customers, but this data is currently stored separately.
+In other words, these systems and pipes talk about the same customers but with different perspectives.
+The shipping system cares about how the customer wishes to receive their goods, while the sales systems cares about what goods the customer usually shops for and analytics about their habits.
-The entities (customers) in these datasets could be linked together by for example emailaddress or phone number.
+The entities (customers) in these datasets could for example be linked together by emailaddress or phone number.
-By aggregating these datasets together in the "global-customer" pipe, we can also join the customers on let us say Email for the sake of the argument.
+By aggregating these datasets together in the "global-customer" pipe, we can also join the customers on for example Email.
-We now have a aggregated view of the customers which join together, givin us both perspectives in the same entity!
+We now have a aggregated view of the customers which join together, giving us both perspectives in the same entity!
 This makes us able to pick data both from the shipping and the sales system when we wish to process data about any given customer.